goedh452/homebridge-domoticz-selector-switch/README.md

-# homebridge-heating-domoticz
+# homebridge-domoticz-selector-switch

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based heating system to Apple's [HomeKit](http://www.apple.com/ios/home/) and allows you to control it via HTTP requests.
-The heating is displayed as a security service to be able to set if you are at home, away, etcetera.
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based system to Apple's [HomeKit](http://www.apple.com/ios/home/) and allows you to control a selector switch via HTTP requests.
+The device is displayed as a security service to be able to set if you are at home, away, etcetera.

 ## Domoticz integration